-Introduction to Computer Crime 3 Credits 2 Class Hours, 2 Lab Hours
+CIS 1055 Introduction to Computer Crime 3 Credits 2 Class Hours, 2 Lab Hours

 Provides an overview of criminal acts that can be committed with the use of a computer and the Internet, how computer related crimes are committed and how computer related crimes are investigated.
 The legal issues involved in the prosecution of computer related crimes will also be explored.
-Prerequisites: DSPW 0800, DSPM 0850, AIS 1180 (with min. grade of C) or permission of the instructor
+Prerequisites: DSPW 0800, DSPM 0850, AIS 1180 (with min. grade of C) or instructor permission

-Project Management 3 Credits 2 Class Hours, 2 Lab Hours
+CIS 1060 Project Management 3 Credits 2 Class Hours, 2 Lab Hours